The Rebel (1961 film): Plot

 Paul admires the childlike style of Tony's work: "infantile art".
-Josey, a red-haired, blue-lipped beatnik visits and invites Tony and Paul to a very large mansion, filled with artwork.
-Here the Dalí-esque owner, Jim Smith, is sleeping on the bookcase (because he is writing a book).
-At a party a group of young people all dressed alike hang on Tony's every word.
-They all think he is fantastic.
+Josey, a red-haired, blue-lipped beatnik visits and invites them to a very large mansion, filled with artwork.
+Here the Dalí-esque owner, Jim Smith, sleeps on the bookcase because he is writing a book.
+A group of young people all dressed alike hang on Tony's every word, and think he is fantastic.

-Inspired by Jim Smith, Tony starts sleeping on top of the wardrobe and brings a cow to live in the flat.
-He then tries his first Action painting.
-Paul decides to leave, and gifts Tony his art.
+Inspired by Jim Smith, Tony sleeps on top of his wardrobe and brings a cow to live in the flat.
+He tries his first action painting.
+A disillusioned Paul decides to leave, and gifts Tony his art.

-As his reputation spreads he is visited by Sir Charles Broward, an art collector and buyer who is attracted to Paul's work.
-Sir Charles asks Tony if Paul's works are his and Tony says they were "a gift".
-This is misinterpreted.
+As Tony's reputation spreads he is visited by Sir Charles Broward, an art collector and buyer who notices and is attracted to Paul's work.
+Sir Charles asks Tony if Paul's works are his and Tony says they were "a gift", which is misinterpreted.
 Tony's own work is labelled awful.
-After the first exhibition he goes to a posh restaurant with Sir Charles.
-He orders egg and chips... when pushed to choose something more he orders snails, egg and chips and a cup of tea.
-Sir Charles takes Tony to Monte Carlo, where he goes to dinner with a number of rich guests.
-One wife, Mrs Carreras, wishes to be painted by Tony.
+After the first exhibition, he goes to a posh restaurant with Sir Charles and orders egg and chips.
+When pushed to choose something more, he orders snails, egg and chips, and a cup of tea.

+Sir Charles takes Tony to Monte Carlo, where he has dinner with a number of rich guests.
+One woman, Mrs Carreras, wishes to be painted by Tony.
 Her husband, after some debate, commissions a sculpture.

-Tony injures his fingers while hammering and later at dinner the wife hand feeds him, much to the embarrassment of all.
+Tony injures his fingers while hammering, and later at dinner Mrs Carreras hand-feeds him.
 Carreras offers to buy Tony's entire art collection for £50,000.

-On the Carreras yacht, Tony dresses as a bird for the fancy dress party.
+On the Carreras' yacht, Tony dresses as a budgerigar for the fancy dress party.
 Mrs Carreras dresses as a cat.
-She tells him she loves him.
-He rejects her and she threatens to shoot him.
-On deck, he unveils the statue to the horror of all - it turns out to be a copy of his Aphrodite - and Mrs Carreras accuses him of assaulting her.
+He rejects her advances and she threatens to shoot him.
+On deck, he unveils the statue to everyone's horror—it is a copy of his Aphrodite—and Mrs Carreras accuses him of assaulting her.
 The statue drops through the ship and Tony escapes on the yacht's launch.

-Still dressed as a bird, Tony goes to the airport and says he wants to fly to Britain.
-"Wouldn't you rather take a plane?" the attendant quips.
+Still dressed as a budgerigar, Tony goes to the airport and says he wants to fly to London.
+"It's a long way to London, monsieur... you'd better wait for a plane," the attendant points out.

-He returns to Mrs Cravat's, now finding Paul living with her and working in an office, though still painting as a hobby.
+He returns to Mrs Crevatte's, finding Paul living with her and working in an office, though still painting as a hobby.
 Tony persuades Paul to lend him some new paintings, promising to explain later.
 Showing these paintings at the London exhibition, Tony reveals that Paul is the true artist and "the rubbish" is Tony's work.
-Leaving Paul to enjoy his newfound fame and fortune Tony returns to Mrs Cravat's and resumes work on his Aphrodite - with Mrs Cravat as the model.
+Leaving Paul to enjoy his newfound fame and fortune, Tony returns to Mrs Crevatte's and resumes work on his Aphrodite - with Mrs Crevatte as the model.